Hao-Lawrence-Huang/scDeepFeatures/README.md

 Please copy the downloaded folders to the `Data` folder as subfolders.

-OR use the files in `Data` folder to process, subsample and convert datasets.
+Or use the files in `Data` folder to process, subsample and convert datasets.

 ## Feature selection results
 ### Download link: (Uploading to cloud)